AutoResearch/AutoRA-experiment-server/docs/questionnaire.md

   - autora[theorist-bms]
   - autora[theorist-bsr]
 - **Default**: `None`
 - **Description**: Choose one or more theorists to integrate with your experiment.
 These are optional dependencies, allowing you to add specific theorist modules to the project.
+You can read more about theorists and their role in the AutoRA workflow [here](https://autoresearch.github.io/autora/theorist/)
 - **Validation**: You cannot select `None` along with other options.

 ### 4. `experimentalists`